 You can also have a list of points to check before the interview to help to give the interview.

-Now, you are fully prepare for competency or behavioral questions.
+Now, you are fully prepared for competency or behavioral questions.
 So, follow the above blog and answer them with 100% confidence.

 About the Author: Anju Jindal

 Anju is a trainer, entrepreneur, and career growth specialist who helps students, working professionals, women, and Job seekers to reach out to their goals by implementing a Career Growth plan